gcaruso73/iobroker_mcp/standalone-mcp-server/CURSOR_SETUP.md

 Show me the log files for localhost
 Add a log entry: "Test message" with level "info"
 ```
+**Note:** `readLogs` requires ioBroker to be configured for file logging.
+If you get "no file loggers" error, enable file logging in ioBroker Admin → Logs tab.

 ### File Operations (NEW):
 ```